 Outlined below are the steps in the process to obtain Single Family Residence design review and approval for Sun Peak.
-CC&R's, Design Review Guidelines, documents, checklists and forms are located on the Sunpeak.org website for review and submittal.
+CC&R's, Design Review Guidelines, documents, checklists and forms are located on the Sunpeak.org web- site for review and submittal.

-- · Obtain copies of Guidelines and Restrictive Covenants. - · Obtain a copy of the topography and boundary of lot - Use these documents in preparing initial concepts. - Prepare and review initial concept sketches with SPDRC. - · Incorporate review comments in preparation of schematic drawings. - Review schematic drawings with SPDRC. - · Provide the appropriate design review fee to the SPDRC - Prepare and review final construction drawings including landscape plan, materials and color table, checklist, and a color board with the SPDRC - · Submit final construction drawings to Summit County Building Department for plan review. - · Obtain a building permit from Summit County after SPDRC review and approval.
-Provide the appropriate construction - · deposit to the Sun Peak. - · Begin tree removal and site preparation upon approval of the SPDRC and Summit County Building Department.
+- Obtain copies of Guidelines and Restrictive Covenants. - Obtain a copy of the topography and boundary of lotUse these documents in preparing initial concepts. - Prepare and review initial concept sketches with SPDRC.
+An electronic file should be provided. - Incorporate review comments in preparation of schematic drawings. - Review schematic drawings with SPDRC.Provide the appropriate design review fee to the SPDRC - Prepare and review final construction drawings including landscape plan, materials and color table, checklist, and a color board with the SPDRC - Submit final construction drawings to Summit County Building Department for plan review. - Obtain a building permit from Summit County after SPDRC review and approval.
+Provide the appropriate construction deposit and insurance requirements to the Sun Peak HOA - Begin tree removal and site preparation upon approval of the SPDRC and Summit County Building Department.